patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/alert/alert.md

 - Informing the user that their action was completed with errors

 ## Placement
-Toast alerts should be placed on the top right of a page.
+Toast alerts should be placed in an alert group in the upper-right corner of a page.
 Use 8px of padding between each alert in an alert group.
 Alert group alignment on a page will depend on your use case.

-**For desktop views**, right-align toast alert groups over your page content.
+**For desktop views**, right align toast alert groups over your page content.
 Each alert should stack on top of one another with 8px of padding in between.

 <img src="./img/alert-group-desktop.png" alt="An example of a right-aligned toast alert group over a desktop view." />